gorgulucb/rock-paper-scissors-game/README.md

-# rock-paper-scissors-game
+# Rock, Paper, Scissors Game
 This is a simple Rock, Paper, Scissors game written in Python.
+Updates will be released soon.